elephantscale/es-training-new/course-outlines/Prompt-Engineering-Advanced.md

 - Understanding Deep Learning use cases
 - Overview of Neural Networks: NN, CNN, RNN.

-### HuggingFace

-* Transformers
-* Encoders
-* Decoders
-* Sequence to sequence
-* Bias and limitations
-* Pipeline
-* Models
-* Tokenizers
-* Putting it all together

-### Fine tuning a pretrained model
-* Processing the data
-* Fine-tuning a model with the Trainer API or Keras
-* A full training

-### Main NLP tasks
-* Token classification
-* Fine-tuning a masked language model
-* Translation
-* Summarization
-* Training a causal language model from scratch
-* Question answering
-* Mastering NLP

 ### Introduction to Prompt Engineering
 * Definition and overview of prompt engineering